kevinwennes-cyber/tron/README.md

 Depending how badly the system is infected, it could take anywhere from 3 to 10 hours to run.
 I've personally observed times between 4-8 hours, and one user reported a run time of 30 hours.
 Basically set it and forget it.

-If you run with the `-udl` switch, it will automatically email me the run logs at the end of the script.
+If you run with the `-udl` (upload dev logs) switch, it will automatically email me the run logs at the end of the script.
 Not required but greatly appreciated if you can.

 NOTE: Each sub-stage script (e.g. `stage_2_de-bloat.bat`) can be run individually apart from Tron.
 Just remember to run them as Administrator if you go this route.